FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 {% include _callout-important.liquid
 content=
 "This article was written using an early look at the FusionAuth Hosted OAuth Service Provider Endpoints.
-The feature may be not yet available in the latest version of FusionAuth."
+The feature may be not yet available in the latest version of FusionAuth.
+You can track progress on the issue on [Github fusionauth-issues#1943](https://github.com/FusionAuth/fusionauth-issues/issues/1943)"
 %}

 ### Clone the Repository